SpoonLite/spoon-plugins/README.md

-# spoon-plugins
-SpoonLite Plugins for OPRS
+# SpoonLite Plugins for OPRS
+Collection of plugins made by SpoonLite and other developers.
+These plugins are specifically made for OPRS-based clients.
+Please feel free to join the [discord](https://discord.gg/mZvA6My)